 We have experience of turbines from all of the leading suppliers and have a detailed reference database to draw upon, including designs from previous projects.
 We can also base the hardware costs on real quotes from previous projects or can quickly get updated prices from the manufacturers to ensure the hardware cost estimate is as accurate as possible.

 Once the hydro turbine has been specified in the hydropower feasibility study we can then specify the most appropriate drive system (belt, gearbox or directly-coupled) and the generator and control system.

 This is where experience really starts to count in the hydropower feasibility study.
 It is important that both the best type of hydro turbine is specified for the combination of head and flow at the site and also that its maximum flow rate and flow operating range are selected to maximise energy generation, and therefore income.

-There are some additional factors that we also consider, including the availability of the specified turbine and standard runner diameters, physical site constraints that may restrict the maximum flow rate plus we also consider fiscal constraints such as Feed-in Tariff banding.
+There are some additional factors that we also consider, including the availability of the specified turbine and standard runner diameters, physical site constraints that may restrict the maximum flow rate.
 There is an optimum sizing solution for all hydro projects and it is important that is correct from the start.

 Hydro system layout

 Based on the work so far, we include a sketch of the system layout on a suitable map (normally a Google earth image), approximately to scale within the hydropower feasibility study.

 This includes the intake screens, intake channels and/or penstock pipework, the turbine house and any discharge channels or pipework.
 This gives the client a good idea of the physical scale of the proposed hydro system so that if any fundamental changes are required they can be discussed before the more expensive design stages begin.